 Many businesses commit to gender equality through policy statements on prohibition of gender-based violence and harassment (GBVH) and discrimination.
 In practice however, the extent to which the full realisation of women's HR in the context of business operations can be achieved is limited due to diverse factors.
-Below are cases encountered throughout the author's professional experiences.
+Below are some of the cases encountered by the author.